-Three primary options exist for obtaining feedback: paper surveys, online surveys, and telephone surveys.
+Three primary deployment options exist for obtaining feedback: online surveys, paper surveys, and telephone surveys.
 Each has its benefits and shortcomings, and it may be that a combination of two or all three of these methodologies is necessary in order to gather the amount of information needed for sound decision-making.

 Employee Surveys typically utilize a preponderance of online surveying with or without paper surveys.
 Because of the proximity of employees to one another, it is usually important that all employees be invited to participate in the feedback process, so the additional expense of paper surveys is warranted, if required.
 In very large companies, sampling may be used successfully, eliminating the need to survey all employees at once, but in smaller companies, ill will may occur if all employees are not included in the process.

 Customer Surveys and Market Research Surveys are most economically accomplished with online surveys.
 The need for paper or telephone surveys can be eliminated altogether with proper sampling techniques.
 However, some organizations find that important demographic groups are discounted or ignored when online surveying alone is chosen, and other organizations only have physical addresses or telephone numbers for their customers.

 Each study is unique with requirements specific to its target population of respondents.
 NBRI provides free consulting throughout the entire survey process to ensure the quality and success of each study.